What is the Small World Initiative®?

 Current School Outreach

-To date, there are over 350 SWI Partner Instructors at more than 250 participating schools across 38 US states, Puerto Rico, and 14 countries – the United States, Australia, Belize, Canada, Colombia, India, Iraq, Ireland, Jordan, Malaysia, Nigeria, the Philippines, Spain, and the United Kingdom.
+To date, there are over 350 SWI Partner Instructors at more than 275 participating schools across 40 US states, the District of Columbia, Puerto Rico, and 14 countries – the United States, Australia, Belize, Canada, Colombia, India, Iraq, Ireland, Jordan, Malaysia, Nigeria, the Philippines, Spain, and the United Kingdom.
 Further, over 10,000 students have taken or are currently taking SWI’s introductory biology course.
 Training workshops have taken place in the United States and abroad in Jordan, Spain, and the United Kingdom.
 As part of our expansion, we are bringing SWI’s introductory biology course to the high school setting to increase our impact and act as a feeder into college programs and are specifically focused on reaching underrepresented STEM talent pools.

 2013-2014 – 30 Colleges in the US